 In search of continuous improvement in patient health, Chiesi is researching and developing new therapeutic solutions based on the innovative Modulite® technology, which allows the inhaled pressure solution containing inhaled corticosteroid and long-acting beta-mimetic to be delivered in the form of extra-fine particles.
 Chiesi's patent is NEXThaler - a dry powder inhaler (DPI), through which the same active substances are delivered to the lungs, also in the form of extra-fine particles.
 Placing the patient and his needs in focus, Chiesi has developed and proposed a fixed triple combination of an inhaled corticosteroid, a long-acting beta-mimetic and a muscarinic antagonist for the treatment of patients with COPD and asthma.

-Asthma is a chronic inflammatory disease characterised by recurrent respiratory symptoms such as breathlessness, cough and wheezing as well as chest tightness.
+Asthma is a chronic inflammatory disease characterized by recurrent respiratory symptoms such as breathlessness, cough and wheezing as well as chest tightness.
 In normal conditions, the air is free to move within our lungs through a complex conductive system also called airways.
 In specific conditions and when asthmatic patient conditions are uncontrolled, the airways are more prone to inflammation, triggering an asthma attack.
-As a consequence, several changes occur including bronchoconstriction, thickening of the internal mucosa and plugging of small airways, which in turn make breathing more difficult.
+Consequently, several changes occur including bronchoconstriction, thickening of the internal mucosa and plugging of small airways, which in turn make breathing more difficult.
 However, these clinical manifestations are basically reversible, although varying greatly over time or between patients.
 Generally, the asthmatic status tends to deteriorate during the night or the early hours of the morning.
 Although it is not possible to recover from asthma, optimal disease control is achievable, ensuring patients maintain an adequate quality of life.